Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Hamsters Jump?

-A hamster mainly jumps when it’s uncomfortable or bothered.
+A hamster mainly jumps when they’re uncomfortable or bothered.
 These petite athletes have legs and paws designed more for scampering than for soaring.
 So, while their jumping prowess won’t rival that of rabbits, don’t underestimate them; they can leap right out of your hands!

 Hamster In Hand

-Image Credit: Northerner, Shutterstock
+Photo By: Northerner, Shutterstock

 When Being Held

-If your hamster has had enough of your touch, he’ll find the quickest escape route, even if that means free-falling from your hands.
+If your hamster has had enough of your touch, they’ll find the quickest escape route, even if that means free-falling from your hands.
 This can be a heart-stopping moment for any pet parent, which is why it’s essential to be near the cage or another soft surface when handling them.

 In-Cage Olympics